 This challenge involves running out to a platform in the water and untying planks, then using them to transport tribe members to the next platforms.
 Everyone then has to get on the last platform, which is quite small.

 Laura gets blamed for slowing down the Fans, and the Favorites win another one.
 Shamar wrongly thinks the Fans won and celebrates, which leads an awkward moment.
 But the Favorites are awarded the victory and the reward, which is a visit from a bushman, who will bring them a chicken and help them improve life at camp.
+That seems a lot to ask of a chicken, but we're sure there's more involved than that.

 The bushman, who is 4 feet tall and 60 years old, wastes no time demonstrating how to cook rice in bamboo.
 Malcolm describes him as a Filipino Golum.
 There is much joy in camp, but it's all gloom at the Fans' camp.
 Everyone gets busy doing chores, except for Shamar, who heads to the shelter and announces that he will stay in the game as long as they bring him rice once a day.